 This course introduces the student to the basic principles of digitally-based image processing and manipulation through raster based painting, color-correction and retouching tools.
 Students will investigate the relationship between image capture, resolution and output quality, and explore many practical possibilities of digital editing.
-Prerequisites: Photography I and Foundation year or transfer credit
+Prerequisites: Photography I and Studio Foundation Year